opulencephp/docs/console.md

 If you also use RDev's HTTP kernel and view template, you can use this command to clear the view cache.
 This is handy for when you've made updates to your views.

 ## Arguments
 Console commands can accept arguments from the user.
 Arguments can be required, optional, and/or arrays.
 You specify the type by bitwise OR-ing the different arguments types.
-Array arguments allow a variable number of arguments to be passed in like "php rdev foo arg1 arg2 arg3 ...".
+Array arguments allow a variable number of arguments to be passed in, like "php rdev foo arg1 arg2 arg3 ...".
 The only catch is that array arguments must be the last argument defined for the command.

 Let's take a look at an example argument:

 ```php
 use RDev\Console\Requests;